Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Introduction

-In this work, we examine the reliance of recent DG methods on pre-trained features.
-We focus on CLIP-based models, as they are used in all state-of-the-art DG methods~\citep{addepalli2024leveraging,cho2023PromptStyler,shu2023clipood,mao2024context}.
-While prior studies ~\citep{mayilvahanan2024does} have shown that perceptual similarity to pre-training data explains zero-shot performance—referred to as the Image Similarity Hypothesis—we find this relationship to be limited in the DG setting.
-Despite evidence of target domains being present in pre-training (Figure \ref{fig:retrieval}), perceptual similarity alone does not fully explain accuracy in the DG context.
-We propose that it is not just the presence of similar data in pre-training that matters, but also how well this data was learned.
+In this work, we examine the reliance of recent state-of-the-art CLIP-based DG methods on pre-trained features.
+While prior studies have shown that perceptual similarity to pre-training data explains zero-shot performance—referred to as the Image Similarity Hypothesis~\citep{mayilvahanan2024does}—we find this relationship to be limited in the DG setting.
+Despite evidence of target domains being present in pre-training (Figure \ref{fig:retrieval}), we find that perceptual similarity alone does not fully explain accuracy in the DG context (Section \ref{sec:analyzing}).
+We argue that it is not just the presence of similar data in pre-training that matters, but also how well this data was learned.
 To this end, we introduce the Alignment Hypothesis, which states that pre-trained alignment between image and class embeddings is still predictive of DG performance even after source finetuning.
-We find that, performance for low alignment samples can be almost 0, while performance for high alignment samples is close to perfect.
+We note that we do not make assumptions of how or why alignment arose.
+In the Alignment Hypothesis, pre-training alignmnent is used as a measure for how well a sample is learned.
+We find that performance for low alignment samples can be almost 0, while performance for high alignment samples is close to perfect.
 These results confirm the Alignment Hypothesis.
 As illustrated in Figure \ref{fig:teaser}, these findings suggest that current DG methods largely fail to learn new, general features from the source data when the pretraining does not already provide a strong alignment.